m1entus/MZFormSheetPresentationController/README.md

 * Added frame configuration handler which allow you to change frame during rotation and animations
 * Added `shouldCenterHorizontally` property
 * Allowed make your custom animator to support native transitions
+* Allow to make dynamic contentViewSize depents on displayed UIViewController

 ## Upgrade from 1.x